hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-samples.md

             </td>
             <td>
-                - Cleaned up the logs
-- update env var command to use jq to set the address automatically
-- renamed files
+                This sample was demoed recently at a FireFly workshop.
+Adding it to the repository of samples so that other people can run it too.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-04-18 07:12:30 +0000 UTC
+        Created At 2023-05-09 19:57:52 +0000 UTC
     </div>
 </div>